Mike Childs21 Feb 2022

 “Holding the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change”.

-The Government has asked the Committee on Climate Change for its advice on what this means for UK action, including the targets within the Climate Change Act, recognising that it will undoubtedly require increased action.
+The government has asked the Climate Change Committee for its advice on what this means for UK action, including the targets within the Climate Change Act, recognising that it will undoubtedly require increased action.

 Recent academic research suggests that ‘pursuing efforts to limit the temperature increase to 1.5 degrees C would require the UK to reduce greenhouse gases by around 70-80 per cent by 2030 and be almost net zero by 20457 – and even this makes heroic assumptions about future negative emissions.

 Home heating in the UK, which is the focus of this briefing, uses around a third of fossil-fuel gas use in the UK, and is responsible for around a quarter of UK carbon dioxide emissions8 .